 Israel had a great influence on Viktor Orban even during his very first trip in 2005.
 Inmediately upon arrival, he was “very positive and interested.
 In addition, he is one of the Hungarian politicians who knows the New and Old Testament very well.
 The moment he started walking the Stations of the Cross, the Via Dolorosa, he knew everything,” Peter Breuer, who accompanied the delegation at the time, told Hungarian weekly Hetek.
 Ha also recalled to Direkt36 how Orban walked through the Old City of Jerusalem together with a tour guide and Hovari, identifying biblical locations almost stone by stone.

-Israel also impressed Orban politically on his first visit, and he was truly surprised by how well-developed, well-functioning the country was.
+Israel also impressed Orban politically on his first visit, and he was truly surprised by how well-developed, well-functioning the country had become.
 “Israel was far from an organized state at the turn of the 80s, 90s, but Netanyahu and Likud eventually made it into a strong, solid capitalist country,” said a source to whom Orban recalled his first visit years later.
-Immediately after their first meeting, Orban praised Netanyahu’s drastic tax cuts and job creation stimulus in an interview with MTI, Hungary’s state news agency.
+Immediately after concluding their first meeting in 2005, Orban praised Netanyahu’s drastic tax cuts and job creation stimulus in an interview with MTI, Hungary’s state news agency.

-In 2006, Orban and Netanyahu both lost their parliamentary elections, and despite Likud and Fidesz having already talked about each other as sister parties by that time, no real institutional relationship had been established.
+In 2006, Orban and Netanyahu both lost parliamentary elections, and despite Likud and Fidesz having already talked about each other as sister parties by that time, no real institutional relationship had been established.
 However, something had radically changed since the early 2000s: Fidesz was no longer receiving attacks because of anti-Semitism, but the exact opposite.
 “Isn’t that orange in their flag a Jaffa by accident?,” this is how Gabor Vona, chairman of Jobbik, the far-right party replacing MIEP mocked the logo of Fidesz because of the party’s philo-Semitic turn.
-Besides attacks coming from the outside, not everyone in Fidesz’s right-wing was happy with Fidesz becoming Likud’s sister party
+Besides criticism coming from the outside, not everyone inside the Fidesz-led right-wing community was happy with Fidesz becoming Likud’s sister party.

 Besides the impressions Israel made on Orban, the trip has also achieved its political goal.
-“That ship has sailed when Orban could have been caught red-handed because of anti-Semitism,” Andras Simonyi explained, adding that it doesn’t matter if there are other anti-Semites in and around Fidesz, because nobody else has an international recognition but Orban.
+“That ship has sailed when Orban could have been caught red-handed because of his anti-Semitism,” former ambassador Andras Simonyi explained, adding that it doesn’t matter if there are other anti-Semites in and around Fidesz, because nobody else has an international recognition, just Orban.
 Indeed, Hungarian diplomats name-drop Netanyahu whenever it is needed.
-For example, a staffer working for a U.S. member of Congress recalled when the current Hungarian ambassador to Washington raised this argument at a private event.
+For example, a staffer working for a U.S. member of Congress recalled when the current Hungarian Ambassador to Washington D.C. raised this argument at a private event.
 “We’re not anti-Semites, just look at this nice little photo of Orban and Netanyahu,” the staffer mockingly imitated the scene.

 THE COMMON INTEREST

-Through close ties with Israel, Likud and Netanyahu, Orban not only managed to neutralized the stamp of anti-Semitism, but it also allowed for their relationship to become much more diverse in recent years.
-With the 2004 expansion of the European Union, the Israeli Ministry of Foreign Affairs saw the new members states as much more pro-Israel than the old Wester ones.
-At that time, however, it was not Hungary but the Czech Republic that was spearheading pro-Israel foreign policy, a former foreign ministry official said.
-In Hungary before 2010, foreign policy bureaucrats of the Socialist Party wanted to balance and also pay attention to the interests of the Arab states.
-After Orban’s return to power in 2010, Fidesz’s foreign policy team led by Janos Martonyi, declared that “we love Israel but this doesn’t mean they can do anything to Palestinians,” a former diplomat of the Orban government summed up their attitude at that time.
+Through close ties with Israel, Likud and Netanyahu, Orban not only managed to neutralize the stamp of anti-Semitism, but it also allowed for their relationship to become much more diverse in recent years.
+With the 2004 expansion of the European Union, the Israeli Ministry of Foreign Affairs saw the new members states as much more pro-Israel than the old Western European member countries.
+At that time, however, it was not Hungary but the Czech Republic that was spearheading pro-Israel foreign policy, a former Hungarian foreign ministry official recalled.
+In Hungary before 2010, foreign policy bureaucrats of the governing Socialist Party wanted a balanced approach and to also pay attention to the interests of the Arab states.
+After Orban’s return to power in 2010, Fidesz’s foreign policy team, led by Janos Martonyi, declared that “we love Israel but this doesn’t mean they can do anything to Palestinians,” a former diplomat of the Orban government summed up their attitude at that time.

 The first major rift in Hungarian foreign policy’s traditional balancing between Israeli and Arab interests came with the Arab Spring of 2011.
 “The leadership of the Ministry of Foreign Affairs believed what the Obama administration was saying, that there was going to be some kind of democratization in the Arab world,” a former foreign ministry official said.
 Even in the fall of 2011, Janos Martonyi compared events to 1989, but

 „Orban was a realist, and he has long said that chaos is coming.
-And we were already seeing that the end of the story will not be what Martonyi hoped but what Orban feared”
+And we (in the bureaucracy) were already seeing that the end of the story will not be what Martonyi hoped, but what Orban feared”

 the source said.

-The Arab Spring also contributed to the transformation of Hungarian foreign policy by sweeping away old partners – Arab regimes who were typically enemies of Israel.
-This has increased the importance of Israel in the region, which since 2009 has been once again led by Benjamin Netanyahu.
-According to several government sources, the Israelis have helped a lot in interpreting events of the Arab Spring, both for Hungary’s Ministry of Foreign Affairs and Hungarian foreign intelligence.
-“Israel has clearly seen the problematic issues, and many countries have been given the impetus to reassess their relationship with them,” a former offical at the Prime Minister’s Office said.
+The Arab Spring also contributed to the transformation of Hungarian foreign policy by sweeping away its old partners, the Arab regimes who were typically enemies of Israel.
+This has increased Israel’s importance in the region.
+The country has been once again led by Benjamin Netanyahu since 2009.
+According to several government sources, the Israelis have helped a lot in interpreting events of the Arab Spring, both for Hungary’s Ministry of Foreign Affairs and for Hungary’s foreign intelligence service.
+“Israel has clearly seen the problematic issues, and many countries have been given the impetus to reassess their relationship with the Israelis,” a former official at the Prime Minister’s Office said.

 The other important events in 2015, according to Wertzberger’s explanation, were the refugee crisis and the major terrorist attacks in Europe.
-From that time on, the Hungarian government began to campaign heavily against migration, which international organizations and foreign politicians one after another condemned for being anti-Muslim and xenophobic.
-However, Likud welcomed the Hungarian government’s action, in which it saw its own views reflected.
-Wertzberger, Likud’s foreign affairs coordinator, put it: “On the one hand, Europeans are finally beginning to understand Israel, how it is for a Western country to live with Muslims.
+From that time on, the Hungarian government began to campaign heavily against migration.
+International organizations and politicians of EU countries one after another condemned the Hungarian government’s campaign for being anti-Muslim and xenophobic.
+Likud, however, welcomed the Hungarian government’s action, in which it saw its own views reflected.
+Wertzberger, Likud’s foreign affairs coordinator, put it: “On the one hand, Europeans are finally beginning to understand Israel, how it is for a Western country to live together with Muslims.
 On the other hand, migration has created a serious debate between Hungary and the European Union.
-Israel has long been in conflict with the EU, and when the two countries suddenly found themselves on the same page, it became much easier for Hungary to support the Israeli position.”
+Israel has long been in conflict with the EU, and when the two countries suddenly found themselves on the same page, it became much easier for Hungary to support Israeli positions.”

-Although Hungary and the other Visegrad countries officially recognize Palestine, one of the first consequences of the Hungarian government’s new approach has been the complete abandonment of the Palestinians’ cause, first in the UN and then within the EU.
-“Ms. Sedin, the Palestinian Ambassador to Hungary, who is by the way Christian, regularly came in to the ministry to protest, and asked why did we have to do this if we are in good relations with Israel anyway,” a former foreign ministry official recalled.
+Although Hungary and the other Visegrad countries (Slovakia, Czech Republic and Poland) officially recognize the State of Palestine, one of the first consequences of the Hungarian government’s new approach has been the complete abandonment of the Palestinians’ cause, first in the UN and then within the EU.
+“Ms. Sedin, the Palestinian Ambassador to Hungary, who is by the way Christian, regularly came in to the ministry to protest, and asked why did we have to do this, when we are in good relations with Israel anyway,” a former foreign ministry official recalled.
 The Hungarian government’s Palestinian policy was soon restricted to help Christian Palestinians.

-The policy shift was also accelerated with the retirement of Janos Martonyi and drastic staff reshuffles in the foreign ministry.
-Under the new leadership of Minister of Foreign Affairs Peter Szijjarto, a completely new approach was taken to the Israeli- Palestinian issue.
-“The whole shift on Israel and Palestine is just part of the larger realist turn in Hungarian foreign policy, which is that there are no values anymore, only short-term interests above all,” a source working for the foreign ministry said.
+The policy shift was also accelerated with the retirement of Janos Martonyi and drastic staff reshuffles that followed in the foreign ministry.
+Under the new leadership of Minister of Foreign Affairs Peter Szijjarto, a completely new approach was taken to the Israeli-Palestinian issue.
+“The whole shift on Israel and Palestine is just part of the larger ‘realist turn’ in Hungarian foreign policy, which is that there are no values anymore, only short-term interests above all,” a source working for the foreign ministry said.
 The source recalled that “around 2015, we have barely received comments anymore to pay attention to the Palestinians.”

 The shift in the Hungarian government’s policy happened when the Palestinians were starting to receive less and less support from their allies in the Middle East.
-This was also recognized by the Orban government.
-According to Orban’s recent briefing to ambassadors, five states are most important in the Middle East: Israel, Turkey, Egypt, Saudi Arabia and Iran.
-“Orban sees exactly that Turkey loves us no matter what, with Turkish investment pouring in, while the rest do not really care about the Palestinians anymore and their fate is no longer an important consideration to them” the source working for the foreing ministry said.
+This tendency was also recognized by policymakers of the Orban government.
+According to Orban’s recent briefing to his ambassadors, five states are most important in the Middle East: Israel, Turkey, Egypt, Saudi Arabia and Iran.
+“Orban sees exactly that Turkey loves us no matter what, with Turkish investment pouring in, while the rest do not really care about the Palestinians anymore.
+Their fate is no longer an important consideration to them” the source working for the foreign ministry added.
 But, according to the source, the issue is more complex.
-With its official recognition of the State of Palestine, Hungarian foreign policy is progressive even in the European field.
+With its official recognition of the State of Palestine, Hungarian foreign policy is still progressive even among European countries.